-- 1. Draw the flowchart for the following using Raptor tool. - 2.
-Simple interest calculation - 3.
-Greatest among three numbers - 4.
-Find the sum of digits of a number - 5.
-Programs for demonstrating the use of different types of operators like arithmetic, logical, relational and ternary operators (Sequential and Selection structures). - 6.
-Programs for demonstrating repetitive control statements like 'for', 'while' and 'do-while' (Iterative structures). - 7.
-Programs for demonstrating one-dimensional and two-dimensional numeric array. - 8.
-Programs to demonstrate modular programming concepts using functions. - 9.
-Programs to implement various character and string operations with and without built-in library functions. - 10.
-Programs to demonstrate the use of pointers. - 11.
-Programs to illustrate the use of user-defined data types. - 12.
-Programs to implement various file management. - 13.
+- 1. Draw the flowchart for the following using Raptor tool. - a) Simple interest calculation - b) Greatest among three numbers - c) Find the sum of digits of a number - 2.
+Programs for demonstrating the use of different types of operators like arithmetic, logical, relational and ternary operators (Sequential and Selection structures). - 3.
+Programs for demonstrating repetitive control statements like 'for', 'while' and 'do-while' (Iterative structures). - 4.
+Programs for demonstrating one-dimensional and two-dimensional numeric array. - 5.
+Programs to demonstrate modular programming concepts using functions. - 6.
+Programs to implement various character and string operations with and without built-in library functions. - 7.
+Programs to demonstrate the use of pointers. - 8.
+Programs to illustrate the use of user-defined data types. - 9.
+Programs to implement various file management. - 10.
 Program Using Dynamic memory allocation functions.